Lathe Cut Vinyl Records

 • Single one-off records: may ship sooner depending on current production volume.

-• Larger runs (50+ records): may require additional time beyond two weeks depending on quantity and scheduling.
+• Larger runs of 50+ records: may require additional time beyond two weeks depending on quantity and scheduling.

-• Lathe-specific vinyl mastering (optional): included within the window or may add 1–3 business days depending on revisions and sequencing.
+• Lathe-specific vinyl mastering: optional mastering may add 1–3 business days depending on revisions and sequencing.

 Shipping speed applies after production is complete.